 In addition to PAD's Communications Officers Network, academic divisions offer a range of resources and expertise to support you in your communications work.

 Humanities Division: The Humanities Division website provides an introduction to Humanities in Oxford and has contact details for the Division, its nine faculties and the Ruskin School of Art.
 The Division’s Twitter account @OxHumanities promotes Oxford Humanities research by linking to projects and people, highlighting media mentions and blogposts by academic staff.
-To submit material for Twitter or for advice on how to communicate across the Division, contact firstname.lastname@example.org.
-The Oxford Research Centre in the Humanities (TORCH) is the Division’s hub for communicating interdisciplinary Oxford Humanities research.
+To submit material for Twitter or for advice on how to communicate across the Division, contact email@example.com.
+TORCH (the Oxford Research Centre in the Humanities) engages across Oxford, with public and private institutions and wider audiences, bringing together academic research, diverse external partners, and the performing arts.
 TORCH promotes research through its website, Twitter, Facebook, and sends a fortnightly newsletter during term time.
-To suggest content for these channels, contact email@example.com.
+To suggest content for these channels or to get in touch to discuss opportunities to engage with humanities researchers, contact firstname.lastname@example.org.

 Mathematical, Physical and Life Sciences: MPLS maintains a website, which contains news, events, features and interviews, and a Twitter page @MPLSOxford.
-The MPLS communication network is attended by staff from the Division’s 13 departments who have responsibility for department-wide communications.
-It meets four times per year to discuss issues of common interest.
-There is more information on the MPLS website including contact details for each department.
-In relation to the website and Twitter account, contact Leah Thompson at firstname.lastname@example.org.
-For the communications network and any other communications issues, contact Keri Dexter at email@example.com.
+The MPLS communication network is attended by staff from the Division’s 12 departments who have responsibility for department-wide communications.
+It meets 3-4 times per year to discuss issues of common interest.
+See the MPLS website for contact details for individual departments and for the MPLS Communications Team.

-Medical Sciences: The MSD Communications and Web team runs a network for those involved in communications activities in the Division.
+Medical Sciences: The MSD Communications, Public Engagement and Web team runs a network for those involved in communications and public engagement activities in the Division.
 The network meets to discuss topical issues for the Division and there is a mailing list for sharing information and seeking input from colleagues.
-The divisional team produces the weekly events digest and the monthly internal newsletter OxfordMedSci News, maintains the MSD website, Twitter account @OxfordMedSci and image management system, and also conducts induction sessions with all new divisional communications staff.
-The team holds a list of the main communications contact in each department and can offer advice on how best to communicate across the Division.
-See the Communications and Web pages of the MSD website for more information about resources, advice and training around communications, web and public engagement, and for contact details for the team.
+The divisional team produces the weekly events digest and the monthly internal newsletter OxfordMedSci News, maintains the MSD website, Twitter account @OxfordMedSci and image management system, and also conducts induction sessions with all new divisional communications and public engagement staff.
+The team holds a list of the main communications and public engagement contact in each department and can offer advice on how best to communicate across the Division.
+See the Communications, Public Engagement and Web pages of the MSD website for more information about resources, advice and training around communications, web and public engagement, and for contact details for the team.

 Social Sciences: The Social Sciences Communications team supports communications work across all 14 departments.
 The team advises departments, research centres and projects on communications strategies, including print and online.
 They run a network that shares information and best practice, and delivers training on request.
 The team also manages a mailing list and works closely with the Research team to celebrate success in academic and administrative spheres.
 See the Communications team page of the Social Sciences website for more information, and for contact details.